sweetchipsw/sweetmon2/README.md

   sweetmon2:
 ```

-Please change `MYSQL_ROOT_PASSWORD`, `MYSQL_USER`, `MYSQL_PASSWORD before you create database container.
+Please change `MYSQL_ROOT_PASSWORD`, `MYSQL_USER`, `MYSQL_PASSWORD` before you create database container.
+Note that you should change both of services's(sweetmon2-web, sweetmon2-db) credential.

 ## Installation

 ### Install dependencies

-You should install some of dependencies to create sweetmon2 container by docker.
+You should install some of dependencies to create sweetmon2 container by docker and docker-compose.

 ```bash
 # Download docker